-- does the person have a general understanding of what the decision is and why s/he is being asked to make it? - does the person have a general understanding of the likely consequences of making, or not making, this decision? - is the person able to understand, retain, use, and weigh up the information relevant to this decision as part of the process of making a decision? - can the person communicate his/her decision (whether by talking, using sign language or any other means)?
-Would the services of a professional (such as a speech and language therapist) be helpful?
+- does the person have a general understanding of what the decision is and why s/he is being asked to make it? - does the person have a general understanding of the likely consequences of making, or not making, this decision? - is the person able to understand, retain, use and weigh up the information relevant to this decision as part of the process of making a decision? - can the person communicate his/her decision (whether by talking, using sign language or any other means)?
+Would the services of a professional (such as a speech and language therapist) be helpful? - is there a need for a more thorough assessment (perhaps by involving a doctor or professional expert)?

-It is particularly important to note the requirement of the Act that support is provided, so that an explanation of the information relevant to the decision must be given in a way which will meet the person's individual needs, using the most effective means of communication.
+It is particularly important to note the requirement of the Act that support is provided, so that an explanation of the relevant information must be given to meet the person's individual needs, using the most effective means of communication.
 Practicable steps must be taken to support the persons decision making.
-It is important not to set the bar too high and that understanding need only be demonstrated of the salient points.
+It is important not to set the bar too high and that understanding need only be demonstrated of the salient points